 The department offers both a major and a minor program that combine necessary structure with the freedom to follow an individually oriented course of study.

 The minimum requirement for the major is ten semester courses in philosophy.
 Majors must complete the five requirements below.
-Note: only one introductory course (PHIL110 or Montserrat) can count toward the major.
+Note: only one introductory course (PHIL110 or a Montserrat seminar carrying a 'P') can count toward the major.

 - Two Courses in the History of Philosophy: 1) either Ancient (225) or Medieval Philosophy (230); and 2) either Early Modern Philosophy (235) or Modern Philosophy (241).